vanderlee/limitslider/README.md

 ====================
 Version v1.0

-By Martijn van der Lee (http://martijn.vanderlee.com)
+Copyright &copy; 2013 Martijn van der Lee (http://martijn.vanderlee.com).
+MIT Open Source license applies.

 A slider allowing multiple sliders and ranges with all sorts of optional limitations in position/size/distance.
 Also includes optional labels on the